virtualritz/after-effects/README.md

 ### Getting Started

 There are currently no examples.
 Use the C/C++ examples in the Ae SDK as guides for now.
-They translate mor or less 1:1 to Rust when using this crate.
+They translate more or less 1:1 to Rust when using this crate.

 ### Help Wanted/To Do